jremillard/llm-batch-editor/llmbatchedit.md

 **Supported Syntax for Macros:**
 - **Inline Macros:** `{{macro_name}}` can be placed anywhere within the instruction text.
 - **Multiple Instances:** The same macro can be used multiple times within an instruction.
-However, shared prompts can not include other shared prompts.
+However, shared prompts cannot include other shared prompts.

 **Instruction Placeholder Resolution Process:**

 1. **Identify Macros:** Scan the `instruction` text for `{{macro_name}}` patterns.
 2. **Replace Shared Prompts:** Replace each `{{macro_name}}` with its corresponding shared prompt content defined in `[shared_prompts]`.
-3. **Substitute Placeholders:** After shared prompts are expanded, substitute built in macros like `{{filename}}`with their respective values based on the command context.
+3. **Substitute Placeholders:** After shared prompts are expanded, substitute built-in macros like `{{filename}}` with their respective values based on the command context.
 4. **Final Instruction:** The fully resolved instruction is then sent to the LLM for rewriting.

 **Example Resolution:**